dhutapratama/docs/octane.md

 <a name="swoole"></a>
 ### Swoole

-If you plan to use the Swoole application server to serve your Lets Octane application, you must install the Swoole PHP extension.
+If you plan to use the Swoole application server to serve your Lets Octane application, you must install the Swoole GO extension.
 Typically, this can be done via PECL:

 ```shell
 pecl install swoole